zenml-io/zenml/docs/book/introduction.md

 {% tab title="ZenML for MLOps / Platform Engineers" %}

-As an MLOps infrastructure expert, ZenML enables you to define, deploy, and manage sophisticated production environments that are easy to share with your colleagues.
+ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to share with colleagues.

 **Standardization:** With ZenML, you can standardize MLOps infrastructure and tooling across your organization.
 Simply set up a ZenML server, register your